 If you’d like to know more about us, then check out this fantastic short film by Copa90 called Club with a Capital C.

 Thanks for visiting us.
-Take a look around the website, follow us on social media and if you’d like to become a co-owner of the club, you can do by clicking here.
+Take a look around the website, follow us on social media and if you’d like to become a co-owner of the club, you can do by clicking here, to read about other ways you can support the club click here.
 Oh, and one last thing – no, we’re not "Gary Neville’s lot" and we’re not owned by The Class of ’92.
 That’s our friends over at Salford City.
 FC United is our club, our rules.